 The Adult-Gerontology Primary Care Nurse Practitioner (AGPC NP) practices in community-based settings including primary care and other specialties such as dermatology, cardiology, oncology, orthopedics, etc.

 Our AGPC NP program prepares students to care for patients 13 and older for diagnosis and management of common and complex medical conditions.
-Graduates of this program meet the criteria for taking certification exams as Adult-Gero Primary Care Nurse Practitioners.
+Graduates of this program meet the criteria for taking certification exams as Adult-Gero Primary Care Nurse Practitioner.

 Our Nursing Grad School continues to be ranked as one of the BEST Online Programs in U.S. News & World Report for 2019.